aws-samples/aws-plaid-demo-app/README.md

 ### `amplify init`

 ```
 ?
-Enter a name for the project (plaidawsdemoapp)
+Enter a name for the project (awsplaiddemoapp)
 ?
 Initialize the project with the above configuration?
 (Y/n) y
 ?
 Select the authentication profile you want to use: AWS profile
 ?
 Please choose the profile you want to use: default